Sliding external glass walls using modular glazing

 Glass wall thermal efficiency

 Glass curtain walling is very thermally efficient.
-When building regulations changed around a decade ago requiring thermal efficiency for commercial glazing to match residential standards, it meant that glass curtain walling became more readily available for residential projects.
+When building regulations changed, requiring thermal efficiency for commercial glazing to match residential standards, it meant that glass curtain walling became more readily available for residential projects.
 The result: cost-effective high performance glass wall panels for any home renovation.

-Architects designing a curtain wall will take into account factors such as wind loads and your home’s location.
-The strength of the façade comes from the steel frame depth to which the glass is secured with hidden fixings.
+An architectural glass design team will take into account factors such as your home’s location, orientation and wind loads.
+The strength of the glass façade comes from the steel frame depth to which the glass is secured with hidden fixings.
 Frame depths can vary from 50mm to 250mm.

-Bespoke curtain walls are made in our Poole factory and transported in sections to be assembled on site.
-Our installation teams are all trained in assembly, co-ordinating with your builder to ensure a smooth process.
-As they are more complex to design and install, our technical department is always on hand to assist architects and builders in the fine details.
+The ODC technical department calculates the exact specification for each glass wall installation.
+They are then custom-made in our Poole factory and transported in sections to be assembled on site.
+Our careful, experienced installation teams are all trained in efficient, accurate assembly, coordinating with your contractor to ensure a smooth process.

 Find out more about ODC modular glass extension design for extensions and garden rooms featuring fixed panels, glass roofs and sliding or bifold door systems

-If you’d like any guidance on curtain wall glazing for your project, please give us a call on 03300 586 792 or complete our contact form today.
-We are happy to help.
+For guidance on curtain wall glazing design for your project, please give us a call.
+We’re happy to help.